 Articles on Governance and Leadership in Purpose Driven Organisations.

-What is a board?
+What is a Body Corporate in Australia?

 A body corporate, or owner’s corporation, is one of several incorporated legal entities in Australia that use a group structure as a management model.
 In Australia, a general body corporate represents a group of independent owners who run the company as a corporation to develop, manage, and maintain jointly owned land.
 Bodies corporate hold the same powers and manage their affairs in a similar way to other incorporated entities, but are regulated by the state in which they are located.

 The Secret Ingredient to Great Not-for-Profit Strategy

 Co-authored by Felicity Green and Elena Mogilevski Strategic planning for the not-for-profit sector is vastly different from planning for the private sector.
 Many board directors of not-for-profit organisations are volunteers with a background in corporate or private enterprise, and the difference between strategies in the sectors can sometimes be challenging to navigate.
 It is imperative to understand, however, that the north star to guide social sector strategy development is not simply shareholder value, but rather an often complex combination of outcomes that drive positive impact for those that the organisation exists to serve.